equinixmetal-buildkite/docker-metadata-buildkite-plugin/README.md

           - 'my-org/my-image'
 ```

-The default settings will create a tag with the commit SHA. e.g. `my-org/my-image:12345678`.
+The default settings will create a tag with the git commit SHA. (e.g. `my-org/my-image:12345678`).

 Also, the image will be labeled with the following labels: